Royal Liberty of Havering

 Havering, also known as Havering-atte-Bower, was a royal manor and ancient liberty whose area now forms part of, and gives its name to, the London Borough of Havering in Greater London.
 The manor was in the possession of the Crown from the 11th to the 19th centuries and was the location of Havering Palace from the 13th to the late 17th century.
 It occupied the same area as the ancient parish of Hornchurch which was divided into the three chapelries of Havering, Hornchurch and Romford.

 History

 Toponymy

 The name Havering is recorded in the 1086 Domesday Book as "Haueringas" and means 'the settlement of the family or followers of a man called Hæfer', an ancient folk name.
 From the 13th century the suffix -atte-Bower was added and means 'at the royal residence'.
-The London Borough of Havering and the small settlemet of Havering-atte-Bower continue to use these names.
+The London Borough of Havering and the small settlement of Havering-atte-Bower continue to use these names.